USEPA/workshops/rmd_posts/2015-01-14-01-Introduction.md

 ##Exercise 2
 For this second exercise we are going to get used to using some basic functions, working with scripts and not just the console, and look through some task views and get used to basic navigation around packages.
 Use the green stickies when you have completed, and red stickies if you are running into problems.

 1. If it is not already open, open the "lesson1.R" file you created in Exercise 1.
-Enter your commands into this script, save it, and run it.
+Enter your commands into this script.
 2. Use the `print` function to print something to the screen.
 3. Combine `mean` and `rnorm` to return the mean value of a set of random numbers.
 4. Open up a [task view](http://cran.r-project.org/web/views/) of your choosing.
 Select a package and install it.
 5. Load the library.
 6. Open the help for the package.
-7. Remember all of these functions should be saved inside your "lesson1.R" script.
+7. Save all these functions inside your "lesson1.R" script.
+Run the script using the "Run" button at the top right of the editor.